Eco-friendly ideas for the home that could save you money

 Ways to save money and add value to your home

-Now let's explore the greener home improvements you can make that will save you money and may even add value to your home.
-It's worth noting that it's important to factor in the purchasing, installation and maintenance costs and work out how much you can save in the long run, to determine whether the overall gain is worth the initial investment.
+It's worth noting that it's important to factor in the purchasing, installation and maintenance costs associated with each idea, and work out how much you can save in the long run, to determine whether the overall gain is worth the initial investment.

 Invest in solar panels